julien-boudry/Condorcet/README.md

 * __Be more powerful__
   * All are objects, all are abstract _(But there is many higher level functions and inputs types)_.
   * Candidates and Votes are objects which can take part to multiples elections on the same time and change her name or ranking dynamically.
 That allow powerful tools to simulate elections.
   * Manage hundreds of billions votes by activating an external driver to store (instead of RAM) an unlimited number of votes during the computation phase.
-A PDP driver is provided by default, an example is provided with SQL Lite, an interface allows you to design others drivers.
+A PDO driver is provided by default, an example is provided with SQLite, an interface allows you to design others drivers.
 * __Extend it!
 Configure it!__
   * Modular architecture allow you to registered additional methods of Condorcet (or not Condorcet) without fork Condorcet PHP!
 Just make your own module on your own namespace.
   * Candidate and Vote class are extensible.
   * Allow you to use your own datastore driver to manage very large elections at your way.
   * Many configurations options and methods.

-_Condorcet PHP is not designed for high performances or very high reliability exigence._
+_Condorcet PHP is not designed for high performances.
+But can handle virtually unlimited voting without limit or degrading performance_
+_And has no certification or proven implementation that would guarantee a very high level of reliability._

 ## Supported Condorcet Methods
 ### Methods provided natively